 3. Encourage the children, to solve their disputes themselves :

 When the kids try to resolve disputes on their own, they also learn some basic skills, which can be useful to them in their future.

-They would learn that there can be a different point of view or opinion.
+They would learn, that there can be a different point of view, or other opinion.

-They may also learn,how to make negotiations and compromises.
+They may also learn about, how to make negotiations, and compromises.

-You are a parent and you have immense capability to control unfavourable situations, merely by LOVE and ATTENTION, and you are the only one who can do it.
+You are a parent, and you have immense capability, to control unfavourable situations, merely by Love and Athe toon, and you are the only one who can do it.